-Sold under brand names like Ozempic and Saxenda, GLP-1 receptor agonists have been called “Hollywood’s new secret” and “TikTok’s favorite weight loss drug.”
-Pharma industry observers say this class of medication has officially reached “blockbuster” status.
-But GLP-1 receptor agonists are not a new miracle solution for shedding extra belly fat.
+Sold under brand names like Ozempic, Saxenda, and Rybelsus, glucagon-like peptide-1 receptor agonists have been called “Hollywood’s new secret” and “TikTok’s favorite weight loss drug.”
+Pharma industry observers say this class of medication has officially reached “blockbuster“ status.
+But GLP-1 receptor agonists (sometimes written as GLP-1 RAs) are not a new miracle solution for shedding extra belly fat.
 They’ve been around for nearly 20 years and are intended only for the treatment of specific medical conditions.

 What is GLP-1?

 GLP-1, a type of incretin, is a hormone that plays several essential roles in metabolism.
 First, it stimulates insulin production in your pancreas, a critical step that enables your body to utilize fuel sources (especially glucose) from the food you eat.
 GLP-1 also activates receptors in the brain and stomach, helping to regulate appetite and digestion.

 When you begin eating a meal, your body releases GLP-1 within minutes.
 This primarily occurs in the intestines, though the pancreas and the brain also secrete the hormone.
 Levels peak 45-90 minutes later, then decline over several hours.
 During this window, GLP-1 helps your body use the sugar you’ve just consumed and limits potentially harmful glucose spikes.